Arts and Humanities Research Council Doctoral Training Partnership (AHRC)

 Design

-The Department of Design, Manufacturing and Engineering Management (DMEM) is a multi-disciplinary department that focuses on the total design and development of innovative products, services, and systems.
-Our department is well-equipped with the latest state-of-the-art tools and equipment to support the designing, prototyping, manufacturing, and testing of design-led research outcomes.
-DMEM’s research interests embrace a culture of open and inclusive design that extends beyond the mere functional and/ or technical requirements of future products, services, and systems.
-Our research interests also focus on enhanced user experiences in the embodiment of designed outcomes, the design processes of how designers create and collaborate, and broader innovation trends through social and cultural influences.
+The Department of Design, Manufacturing and Engineering Management (DMEM) is a multi-disciplinary department that focuses on the total design and development of innovative products, services and systems.
+The Department is well furnished with the latest state-of-the-art tools and equipment to support the designing, prototyping, manufacturing and testing of design-led research outcomes.
+DMEM’s research interests embrace a culture of open and inclusive design that extends beyond the mere functional and/or technical requirements of future products, services and systems.
+Our research interests also focus on enhanced user experiences in the embodiment of designed outcomes, the design process of how designers create and collaborate and the broader innovation trends through social and cultural influences.
 DMEM staff also explore the value and impact of design research as a driver of social, economic, cultural and/or environmental change.
-Potential areas of supervision include:

-• User experience: Product aesthetics, remote presence, product interaction.
+• User experience: Product aesthetics, remote presence, product interaction

-• Design process: creativity and creative working, information support, collaborative tools.
+• Design process: creativity and creative working, information support, collaborative tools

-• Design-led research as a driver of innovation/ change: i.e. social, cultural, economic, and/ or environmental impact (e.g. in health and social care contexts).
+• Design-led research as a driver of innovation / change i.e. social, cultural, economic and/or environmental impact e.g. in health and social care contexts

-Contact: Dr Andrew Wodehouse (andrew.wodehouse@strath.ac.uk)
+Contact: Dr Andrew Wodehouse andrew.wodehouse@strath.ac.uk (Panel C)

 English Language and Literature, Scottish Literature

-Supervisors in English cover historical periods from Renaissance to Contemporary and have additional strengths in Animal Studies, Periodical studies, Gender and Sexuality, Scottish Studies, Victorian and neo-Victorian studies, Heritage, Life Writing, Cognition of Literature, and Literary Linguistics.
+Supervisors in English cover historical periods from Renaissance to Contemporary and have additional strengths in Animal Studies, Periodical studies, Scottish literature, Creative Writing, Gender and Sexuality, Medical Humanities, Victorian and neo-Victorian studies, Heritage, Life Writing, Travel Writing, Cognition of Literature and Literary Linguistics.
+The department has particular strengths in interdisciplinary research in Post- and Anti-colonial studies, as well as Queer Theory.
+Strathclyde is also home to the internationally renowned British Animal Studies Network.

-We also have an outstanding record in internally and AHRC funded doctoral supervision.
-Research topics range from Scottish Asian writing, periodical studies and the history of medicine, Scottish magazine culture, feminist media studies, Scottish cultural activism of the 20th century, social networks and the railway, popular and speculative fiction, ecofeminism, and spoken word poetry.
+We have an outstanding record in internally and AHRC funded doctoral supervision.
+Research topics range from Scottish Asian writing, periodical studies and the history of medicine, Scottish magazine culture, Alasdair Gray, feminist media studies, Scottish cultural activism of the 20th century, social networks and the railway, popular and speculative fiction, ecofeminism, and spoken word poetry.

 English Language Supervisors and Areas of Expertise

-Contact: Eleanor Bell (Eleanor.bell@strath.ac.uk)
+Contact: Dr Eleanor Bell Eleanor.bell@strath.ac.uk (Panel J)

 Gender Studies